 Cost: 20 points (flat cost)

-Other than being a temporary setback, being slain does have one serious downside for immortal beings: Fortune loss.
-When an immortal is slain, even though they'll likely be getting back up relatively soon, they lose all of their Fortune - even that set aside for character advancement.
-If they belong to a Fortune pool, that pool will lose an amount of Fortune equal to that it would normally lose if the immortal had left the pool.
+Other than being a temporary setback, being slain does have one serious downside for immortal beings: Karma loss.
+When an immortal is slain, even though they'll likely be getting back up relatively soon, they lose all of their Karma - even that set aside for character advancement.
+If they belong to a Karma pool, that pool will lose an amount of Karma equal to that it would normally lose if the immortal had left it.

 At its core, immortality is a combination of the Agelessness and Invulnerability to Death powers.
 The former is already defined in the rules, but the latter is not, for it is an ability exclusive to fully immortal beings.
 A sort of 'meta' power, it prevents the mechanic of death from occurring to the character, even if they are slain as described above.
 Which is pretty handy, when you get down to it.